Elvis Andrus Player Props: White Sox vs. Brewers

-Elvis Andrus -- with a slugging percentage of .545 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox against the Milwaukee Brewers, with Corbin Burnes on the hill, on August 11 at 8:10 PM ET.
+The Chicago White Sox, including Elvis Andrus and his .559 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starter Brandon Woodruff and the Milwaukee Brewers at Guaranteed Rate Field, Saturday at 7:15 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a double) against the Yankees.
+In his last game he had a one-hit performance (1-for-4) against the Brewers.

 Elvis Andrus Game Info & Props vs. the Brewers